 Going Beyond Donations

-We have come to realize the task of giving away food is a highly personal endevour but even more is the accepting of food.
-Human beings are intricately tied to food and there is a deep pyschological impact tied in with hunger.
+We have come to realize the task of giving away food is a highly personal endeavor but even more is the acceptance of food.
+Human beings are intricately tied to food and there is a deep psychological impact tied in with hunger.

 We welcome all suggestions of outlets and work diligently to diversify our distribution points throughout our community.
 It is important to us the food being given away is done with an emphasis on building human connections.
 It is more than just dropping food off at a location.

 It's about the voices of those we serve.